rsanchez/dynamo/README.markdown

 * Copy the /system/expressionengine/third_party/dynamo/ folder to your /system/expressionengine/third_party/ folder

 ## Form
 Use this form to submit your dynamic parameters.
 It will add your search parameters to the database, and redirect you to your results template with the search_id.
+As of version 1.0.1, you can also submit arrays (like category[], for instance) which will automatically be converted into the pipe delimited format that entries parameters accept.

 	{exp:dynamo:form return="site/entries"}
 		<input type="text" name="search:your_custom_field">